NilFoundation/placeholder/debug-tools/bin/excalibur/README.md

 ```
 Check that you've done step 4 above.
 Export has to be redone each shell session, unless you modify `.bashrc` or do something similar.

-How do I export my circuit/assignment table?
+How do I export my circuit/assignment table from blueprint?

-Use `export_table` (defined in `include/nil/blueprint/blueprint/plonk/assignment.hpp`) for exporting the assignment table, and `export_circuit` (defined in in `include/nil/blueprint/blueprint/plonk/circuit.hpp`) for circuit export.
-A good place to call the export functions might be `test_plonk_component.hpp`.

-There currently is no compiler integration.
+Use the functions in "test_plonk_component.hpp"

 Lookup constraints support is not implemented yet.